SINTEF/dlite/README.md

 An example of how to install dlite as developer within a python environment in linux is given below.
 Make sure that all required dependencies are installed within the environment.

+First activate the environment, e.g.:
 ```console
 source /path/to/dedicated/pythonenvironment/bin/activate
 ```
+Set the Python variables.
+The followig should automatically find the correct python paths
 ```console
 Python3_ROOT=$(python3 -c 'import sys; print(sys.exec_prefix)')
 Python3_VERSION=$(python3 -c 'import sys;\